Search

 Good luck playing our free FreeCell Solitaire online!

-Freecell Solitaire is a unique member of the Solitaire family, in that all the cards are dealt face-up, and nearly every deal can be solved!
-We hope you enjoy playing this free online version of Freecell Solitaire 24/7, all without getting yourself covered in green felt!
+Freecell Solitaire is a unique member of the Solitaire family, as all the cards are dealt face-up, and nearly every deal can be solved!
+Enjoy playing this free online version of Freecell Solitaire anytime, without worrying about green felt!

 FreeCell Solitaire Fun Facts

-• Most Freecell Solitaire deals can be won (usually around 85 percent), while the success rate across other Solitaire games is generally less than 50 percent!
+• High Solvability: Most Freecell Solitaire deals can be won—around 85%—while other Solitaire games have a success rate of less than 50%.

-• A precursor to Freecell Solitaire is a card game called Eight Off.
-The Freecell Solitaire game you've come to recognize was built by Paul Alfille in 1978 for the PLATOR education computer system.
+• Origin: Freecell Solitaire is based on a card game called Eight Off.
+Paul Alfille developed Freecell in 1978 for the PLATO education system.

-• Microsoft has included Freecell Solitaire on every release of Windows since 1995, helping significantly increase the card game's popularity across the world.
+• Popularity: Microsoft has included Freecell Solitaire in every Windows release since 1995, increasing its global popularity.